-Even if N is applied incrementally with sound management practices (split application of N is now commonplace on the Delmarva Peninsula), nitrate leaching can be substantial if sandy soils are over-irrigated (Hergert, 1986).
+Even if N is applied incrementally with sound management practices, nitrate leaching can be substantial if sandy soils are over-irrigated, as demonstrated by Hergert (1986) in a Nebraska study.
 While efficient irrigation is important to minimize N leaching from irrigated corn fields, it is especially critical if N is applied in excess of crop need.
 Gehl et al. (2005) tested two irrigation treatments - using a sprinkler system, irrigation rates at optimal water rate and +25% of the optimal water rate - and four N application treatments on corn fields established on sandy soils in Kansas.
-For some N treatments the additional 25% irrigation water above the optimal rate resulted in as great as 16-fold increase in observed nitrate leaching while there were no significant observed differences in leaching among the N treatments at the optimal water rate (see Figure 1).
+For some N treatments the additional 25% irrigation water above the optimal rate resulted in as great as 16-fold increase in observed nitrate leaching, while there were no significant observed differences in leaching among the N treatments at the optimal water rate (see Figure 1).
 The results suggest that excess irrigation can indeed be problematic for water quality, but exponentially so if N is not applied based on crop need or in conjunction with appropriate nutrient management planning, emphasizing the importance of a well-managed irrigation program.